angular-schule/website-articles/blog/2018-05-one-app-per-customer/README.md

 You should now have a library inside `projects/my-lib`.
 It contains a component and a service inside a NgModule.
 Read more about library creation [here](https://github.com/angular/angular-cli/wiki/stories-create-library).

 We could create one (or more) projects that would contain the ultimate, full-blown app.
 Every feature would be organised in one NgNodule and would be delivered as one NPM package.
-Consequently, we would need 100 smaller solutions that compose those NPM packages.
-We would have one big app and for each customer his own Angular-CLI solution.
+Consequently, we would need 100 smaller workspaces that compose those NPM packages.
+We would have one big app and for each customer his own angular cli solution.

 **PROS:**

-* easy to setup, since there is direct support via Angular-CLI now
+* easy to setup, since there is direct support via angular cli now
-* every single solution would be highly customisable
+* every single workspace would be highly customisable
 * the dedicated apps would only contain the code they need, this should lead to small bundle sizes
-* **USP:** we could utilise semver versioning to deliver features/patches only to selected applications (and therefore customers)
+* **USP:** we could utilise semver **versioning** to deliver features/patches only to selected applications (and therefore customers)

 **CONS:**

 * multiple workspaces to maintain (in the worst case it would be 100+1 workspaces)
 * multiple builds to maintain
-* historically, Angular-CLI and `npm link` were never real friends (see [here](https://github.com/angular/angular-cli/issues/3854#issuecomment-274344771), or [here](https://github.com/angular/angular-cli/issues/6195))
+* possible version conflicts in complex scenaries

-### 3. One fat application with multi application support<br>(No NPM packages involved)
+* historically, angular cli and `npm link` were never real friends (see [here](https://github.com/angular/angular-cli/issues/3854#issuecomment-274344771), or [here](https://github.com/angular/angular-cli/issues/6195))

-Okay, I need to find a better headline! :wink:
+### 3. Monorepo: One fat application with multi application support<br>(No NPM packages involved)

 This idea is pretty similar to #2.
 But this time we would utilise multiple apps via `angular.json`.
 Angular CLI now supports multiple individual applications within one workspace, each with separate configurations and defaults.
 To create another app you can use the following command: